zach401/acnportal/docs/user/getting_started.rst

 Defining the scheduling algorithm
 ---------------------------------

-The ``BaseAlgorithm`` module has already som predefined charging algorithms that can be used if no other algorithm has yet been defined.
+The ``BaseAlgorithm`` module has already some predefined charging algorithms that can be used if no other algorithm has yet been defined.
 The section :ref:`writing-a-scheduling-algorithm` covers how to implement a custom scheduling algorithm which can be used in the same way as the ones covered in this section.